zerob13/cwac-cam2/README.markdown

 CWAC-Cam2: Taking Pictures.
 Made (Somewhat) Sensible.
 Again.
 ============================================================

-Taking picturesusing a third-party app is fairly straightforward, using `ACTION_IMAGE_CAPTURE`.
+Taking pictures using a third-party app is fairly straightforward, using `ACTION_IMAGE_CAPTURE`.
 However, different camera apps have slightly different behavior, meaning that you are prone to getting inconsistent results.